Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $187,733,202

-"12 Years a Slave" tells the compelling true story of Solomon Northup, a free African American man living peacefully with his family in New York.
+"12 Years a Slave" powerfully recounts the real-life journey of Solomon Northup, a free African American living happily with his family in New York before his life is shattered by betrayal and abduction.

-Adapted from Northup's memoir, the film explores his harrowing ordeal after being deceived, kidnapped, and sold into slavery in Washington D.C.
-It received nine Academy Award nominations and won three, including Best Picture.
+Based on Northup's gripping memoir, the film follows his struggle after being kidnapped and sold into slavery in Washington D.C.
+Lauded by critics, it earned nine Academy Award nominations and won three, notably including Best Picture.

 Recommended: